Ultimate SEO Audit Template

 - We will use this tool to determine if there are social channels and related strategies the competitors are targeting that the client is not.

 - Your Powers of Observation

 - Unfortunately, there’s no link to this tool – it must come organically.

 Chris Cudmore is the founder of Relative Digital Marketing.
 He is an experienced digital marketer and SEO expert who is committed to teaching the craft, as well as debunking bad practices that either don’t have an effect or can negatively affect search rankings and traffic.

-The template is a Google sheet with several tabs ready to be filled with your analysis.
+The SEO template is a Google sheet with several tabs ready to be filled with your analysis.
 Each task has a note attached to it with information to help explain why it’s important.

-While the audit is in process, it may require more tabs to be created if you are mapping the issues for a client or yourself.
+When conducting SEO audits, it may require more tabs to be created if you are mapping the issues for a client or yourself.